Onderwijslogistiek en Studievoortgang

 Updated om

-This article provides a general explanation of how to open and handle a task.
-We also explain what happens next.
+This article provides a general explanation of how to open and handle a task, and what happens next.

 A tasks is always part of a TEC process.
 Such a process is divided into workflows.
 By clicking on a task, you start the workflow.
 By completing the workflow, you finish the task and the process moves on to the next phase.
 When a task is completed, it disappears from your task list.